clarsen/aquariumcontrol/README.md

 ## Setup

-include/config.h.sample needs to be copied to include/config.h and filled with values that suite your environment (wifi + mqtt + influxdb).
+include/config.h.sample needs to be copied to include/config.h and filled with values for your environment (WiFi, MQTT, InfluxDB, timezone).

 ## BOM